-Section 12H provides additional deductions to employers for qualifying learnership agreements.
+Section 12H provides additional deductions to employers for qualifying learnership agreements entered into before 1 April 2027.
 These additional deductions are intended as an incentive for employers to train employees in a regulated environment in order to encourage skills development and job creation.
 Training contracts qualifying for these deductions are learnership agreements and apprenticeships registered with a SETA.
-These additional deductions consist of an annual allowance and a completion allowance.
-Effective from 1 October 2016, the amount of the allowance will depend on the NQF level held by the learner before entering into the learnership agreement.
+These additional deductions consist of an annual allowance and a completion allowance and the amount of the allowance will depend on the NQF level held by the learner before entering into the learnership agreement.